 You could hold an executive role of ten team members or you could hold a leadership position in a big corporation.
-Whichever it may be, one can still foster the qualities of a Christian leader.
+Whichever it may be, one can still foster the qualities of a leader in a Christian workplace.

 Through following the teaching and the leadership style of Jesus Christ, an effective leader can perform his or her managerial responsibilities without resorting to authoritarianism and overly critical and condescending methods.
 While you might find it a struggle to uphold your Christian values and tenets when faced with overwhelming duties, always remember that it is possible to exhibit Christian leadership qualities at home, at church, in the community, and most importantly, in the workplace.

 Here at Ripple, we recognize the importance of the essence of Christian leadership in the Christian workplace.
 To guide you in becoming a Christian Leader at work, these Biblical passages will help you understand the qualities of a Christ-centered leader:

 The credibility of a leader should be attributed to his or her tendency to uphold truth and fairness among all members of the organization.
 Proverbs 29:14 explains that leaders anchored on honesty and truth are forever appreciated and their legacy remains known even after their reign.
 If a king judges the poor with truth, His throne will be established forever.
 (Proverbs 29:14)

 Rather than looking down on people and thinking highly of themselves, Christian leaders prioritize the interest and the welfare of the majority above all others.
 Philippians 2:3-4 emphasizes that leaders adhering to the values of Christ should uplift others and hear the wishes of their constituents.
 Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others.
 (Philippians 2:3-4)